On-Line MA Emphasis: Teaching Applications

 - In the last semester, the students complete the MA Comprehensive Examination, which involves writing a paper that applies their knowledge of Educational Psychology to a topic or issue that is relevant to their practice as teachers or in other educational settings.

-The application deadline for the 2013 cohort is April 1, 2013.
-If you are an international applicant, you should submit your application one month earlier (March 1, 2013).
+The application deadline for the 2014 cohort is April 1, 2014.
+The easiest way to apply is to submit your application online.
+If you are an international applicant, you should submit your application one month earlier (March 1, 2014).
+Because of the large number of applications we receive, we suggest submitting your complete application as early as possible to be sure that it is available to be reviewed in early April.
 Applications received after the deadline will be considered on a space-available basis.

 Required Major Credits — 30 credit hours